shawnday/UCC/Past BA DHIT Final Year projects.md

 Various topics have informed final-year projects in the Digital Humanities and Information Technology Programme (CK118) at University College Cork since the programme's inception.

 ## 2024-25
-1. <a href="https://github.com/shawnday/UCC/blob/master/BADHITFYP/How%20Universities%20Promote%20and%20Have%20Easily%20Findable%20Information%20on%20Their%20Disability%20Support%20Pages.pdf">How universities promote and have easily findable information about disability support programs</a>
+1. <a href="https://github.com/shawnday/UCC/blob/master/BADHITFYP/How%20Universities%20Promote%20and%20Have%20Easily%20Findable%20Information%20on%20Their%20Disability%20Support%20Pages.pdf"> How universities promote and have easily findable information about disability support programs </a>
 2. <a href="https://github.com/shawnday/UCC/blob/master/BADHITFYP/How%20is%20Artificial%20Intelligence%20influencing%20refereeing%20and%20scouting%20practices%20in%20professional%20football%3F.pdf">How is AI influencing player performance analysis, coaching strategies and scouting practices in professional football?</a>
 3. <a href="https://github.com/shawnday/UCC/blob/master/BADHITFYP/The%20Last%20Call%3A%20The%20Decline%20of%20Irish%20Pubs.pdf">The Decline of Irish Pubs</a>
 4. <a href="https://github.com/shawnday/UCC/blob/master/BADHITFYP/What%E2%80%99s%20in%20the%20Black%20Box%3F.pdf">What’s in the Black Box?</a>